OpenShot/openshot-qt/doc/effects.rst

 Effects can be added to any clip by dragging and dropping them from the Effects tab onto a clip.
 Each effect is represented by a small colored icon and the first letter of the effect name.
-To view an effect's properties, right click on the effect icon, and choose :guilabel:`Properties`.
+To view an effect's properties, right-click on the effect icon, revealing the context menu, and choose :guilabel:`Properties`.
 The property editor will appear, where you can edit these properties.
 Note: Pay close attention to where the play-head (i.e. red playback line) is.
 Key frames are automatically created at the current playback position, to help create animations quickly.

 .. image:: images/clip-effects.jpg